 Routine is important for your dog.
 Our animals learn to expect things at certain times of day, and you’d be surprised at how good their interior clocks are.

 Create a routine for you and your pup.
 Pick a time for feeding, walking, playing, and training.
 Then stick to it.
+Make regular visits to the vet.
+With Bivvy pet insurance, you can add coverage for your furry friend’s routine vet expenses.

 For a dog, it’s best to come up with a daily routine.
 Especially if they’re a pup.
 This helps them understand their role in the family and what’s expected of them, which creates a tighter friendship between you and your animal.